 This way allows you to ask questions and know that you understand the move.
 You can then practice the skill when you are alone.
 It will only take a few minutes of the “Experts' time.”

 If there is no expert to show you a new skill, you can try reading a book or blog post on how to perform this latest move.
 Once you understand the theory, watch several videos on the skill being shown on YouTube.
 This reinforces what you have read, and should give you a pretty good idea of how the move should be completed.
 You then need to practice.

-Remember to take a break every 15 minutes or so, as you are practicing the same move; you are using the same muscles and tendons.
+Remember to take a break every 15 minutes, as you are practicing the same move; you are using the same muscles and tendons.
 Taking a break allows them to recover, reducing the chances of a Repetitive Strain Injury (RSI), and also improves your concentration and focus.

-This is a difficult question to answer, as it really should be “As much as possible.”
-Everyone has different time constraints on their day, and are aiming at varying levels in the game.
-Not everyone expects that they can become a professional (For example, I know I will never reach the top levels in Foosball).
+This is a hard question to answer, as it really should be “As much as possible.”
+Everyone has different time constraints on their day and is aiming at varying levels in the game.
+Not everyone expects they can become a professional (For example, I know I will never reach the top levels in Foosball).

-As you will be practicing moves hundreds of times over several weeks or even months, it may be hard to know if you are improving.
+As you will practice moves hundreds of times over several weeks or even months, it may be hard to know if you are improving.
 Each time you practice a move, you will get a better by an imperceptible amount, which makes it difficult to notice yourself.

-You can ask someone to watch you when you start practicing, and then again few weeks later, and ask them if you have improved.
+You can ask someone to watch you when you practice, and then again few weeks later, and ask them if you have improved.
 But you are likely to get the answers “Yes” or “I don’t know”, which are not a great help!